OsirianOne71/MQ-Sensors/README.md

     https://www.allelcoelec.com/blog/A-Complete-Overview-of-the-MCP3008-ADC.html

 **How to Use the MCP3008 in a Circuit**
    - Power Supply: Connect the VDD pin to a 3.3V or 5V power source, and connect the AGND and DGND pins to ground.
-(Set to same level as the sensor uses)  Inthis project the VREF and VDD are both 5V; as the sensor requires that level
+(Set to the same level as the sensor uses)  In this project, the VREF and VDD are both 5V, as the sensor requires that level

    - Reference Voltage: Connect the VREF pin to a stable reference voltage (e.g., 3.3V or 5V).
 This determines the ADC's input range.
 5V gives a resolution of 0-1023 and increases accuracy.

 **SPI Connections:**
+Physical:
-Connect the CS/SHDN pin to a GPIO pin on the microcontroller for chip select Connect the DIN pin to the SPI MOSI pin on the microcontroller Connect the DOUT pin to the SPI MISO pin on the microcontroller Connect the CLK pin to the SPI SCK pin on the microcontroller Analog Inputs: Connect up to 8 analog signals to the CH0–CH7 pins.
-Ensure the input voltage does not exceed VREF.
+  Connect the CS/SHDN pin to a GPIO pin on the microcontroller for chip select Connect the DIN pin to the SPI MOSI pin on the microcontroller Connect the DOUT pin to the SPI MISO pin on the microcontroller Connect the CLK pin to the SPI SCK pin on the microcontroller Analog Inputs: Connect up to 8 analog signals to the channel 0 – channel 7 pins

+Microcontroller Configuration:
   SPI Configuration:  Configure the microcontroller's SPI interface to communicate with the MCP3008.
                       Code config = SPI mode 0 (CPOL = 0, CPHA = 0)

 **Wiring:**
-Between the MCP3008 and the microcontroller Raspberry Pi Zero.
-Any of the Raspberry Pi's have the same GPIO connection used in the pinout diagram linked below.
+Between the analog-digital-converter MCP3008 and the microcontroller Raspberry Pi Zero.
+Most Raspberry Pis have the same GPIO connection used in the pinout diagram linked below.
+Therefore, you can use any RPi for this as needed.
+Simple reading for this project, the Zero with wireless is the most appropriate.

 [MCP3008](https://microcontrollerslab.com/wp-content/uploads/2020/03/MCP3008-Simple-Connection-Diagram.jpg)
-   Chip orientation is marked by a small semi-circular indentation on top of the physical chip to denote how the pins align with that indention
+Chip orientation is marked by a small semi-circular indentation on top of the physical chip to denote how the pins align with that indentation

 [Raspberry Pi](https://pinout.xyz/)